DiedrichsenLab/MultiTaskBattery/docs/custom_experiments.rst

     package_dir = Path(os.path.dirname(os.path.dirname(os.path.realpath(mtb.__file__))))
     stim_dir   = package_dir / "stimuli"

+    # Optional: search several stimulus roots, local first.
+The package's own
+    # stimuli/ folder is always appended as a final fallback, so built-in tasks
+    # keep resolving.
+Use this to keep a custom task's stimuli in your
+    # experiment folder (see the "Implementing new tasks" page).
+    # stim_dirs = [exp_dir / "stimuli", stim_dir]

     # Optional: list of local Python modules that hold custom Task / TaskFile
     # classes.
 Uncomment and import your module if you want to add custom
     # tasks without editing the shared MultiTaskBattery package.
 See